winitzki/scall/tutorial/programming_dhall.md

 The Unicode symbols `∀`, `λ`, and `→` may be used interchangeably with their equivalent ASCII representations: `forall`, `\`, and `->`.
 In this book, we will always use the Unicode symbols.

-Usually, the function body is an expression that uses the bound variable `x`.
+Usually, the function body is an expression that depends on the bound variable, such as `x`.
-However, the type expression `output_type` might   also depend on the input _value_ `x`.
+However, the type expression `output_type` might   also depend on `x`.
 We will discuss such functions in more detail later.

 In many cases, the output type does not depend on `x`.